How Atlanta Agencies Address AI Image Generator Bias

 How Inclusive Prompting Improves AI Outputs

-To address this, Atlanta agencies are adopting inclusive prompting as a more deliberate part of their creative process.
+To address this, Atlanta agencies are adopting inclusive prompting as a more deliberate part of their creative process to promote fairness.
 This is where prompt engineering becomes essential.

 Instead of using broad prompts, teams now specify details such as race, age, gender, setting, and context.
 Rather than asking for a “CEO in a meeting,” they may request a more specific scene that reflects the audience and environment they want to show.